MJMcP/rock-lizard-spock/README.md

  - [Fontjoy](http://fontjoy.com) to check font combination visuals.
  - [Google Font](https://fonts.google.com) to create font-family import link.
  - [freeCodeCamp.org's YouTube tutorial for Rock Paper Scissors Game](https://www.youtube.com/watch?v=jaVNP3nIAv0) for execution ideas of coding combinations as well as styling insights.
-  -[W3 Schools resources] https://www.w3schools.com/ for reminders and insights on best HTML, CSS and JS options.
+  -[W3 Schools resources] (https://www.w3schools.com/) for reminders and insights on best HTML, CSS and JS options.
+  - [Veronica Lourens Rock Paper Scissors Game] (https://veronicalourens.github.io/rock-paper-scissors/index.html) This was one example that was recommended to me as a complete and functional game which I used as a basis for troubleshooting when stalled on my own coding efforts.

   - Media
 Acknowledgements

+Many thanks to Precious Ijege for his feedback on this assignment, once again to the various sources of coding and styling that I resourced from and listed within the credits section.